 The Pension Benefit section of the NCBS Scheme was closed to new members with effect from the renewal on 1 May 2007 and future service accrual ceased on 30 April 2013.
 From 1 May 2007, a Cash Benefit section was introduced and all Pension Benefit section members became eligible for the Cash Benefit section from 1 May 2013.
-The Cash Benefit section is now closed to new entrants.
+The Cash Benefit section is now closed One of the Society's subsidiaries, Smart Money People (SMP), to new entrants.